Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV: Results and Illustrative Applications

 \subsubsection{Flow behind a cylinder}

-We demonstrate the technique by applying it to the flow behind a cylinder interacting with surface waves.
+The first case considers the flow behind a cylinder interacting with surface waves.
 Despite the technological importance of cylinders affected by currents and waves, for example with respect to scour around monopiles, few fundamental studies of the fluid mechanics of the combined system exist.
-The relatively sparse literature largely considers the flow immediately around the cylinder for purposes of scour prediction, following the seminal work of \citet{sumer1997}, while few studies have directly addressed the lee-side wake.
+The relatively sparse literature largely considers the flow immediately around the cylinder for purposes of scour prediction, following the seminal work of \citet{sumer1997}, while little direct attention has been given to the lee-side wake.
 It has been observed, however, that a wave superposed on the current flowing past a cylinder can completely suppress the von K\'{a}rm\'{a}n vortex shedding \citep{gunnoo2016}.
-Vortex shedding from bluff bodies has served as a canonical system for studying the coupling between surface deformation and the subsurface velocity field \citep[][]{Dabiri2003,Savelsberg2009, Ng2010}.
+More broadly, vortex shedding from bluff bodies has served as a canonical system for studying the coupling between surface deformation and the subsurface velocity field \citep[][]{Dabiri2003,Savelsberg2009, Ng2011}.

 A vertical cylinder of diameter $D=7$\,cm was placed in a uniform flow, piercing the free surface.
 The water contained fluorescein dye at a concentration of $10$\,mg/L. The water surface topography and the underlying flow field in a horizontal plane $2$\,cm beneath the quiescent water level (8\,cm) were captured at a rate of 15\,Hz.
 The mean flow velocity was $U=0.1$\,m/s, corresponding to a Reynolds number of $Re_D=UD/\nu\approx 7000$.
 Following a period of steady flow, the wavemaker was activated at $1$\,Hz to generate waves with a wavelength of approximately $83$\,cm, and the interaction between the vortex street and the waves was recorded.